bcw222/chromium-website/site/blink/launching-features/index.md

 #### Step 4: Prepare to Ship

 You should update ChromeStatus with a target milestone for shipping (and remember to keep this updated, if things change).
-You should get final signoff from Documentation, and update for any changes in vendor signals.
+If you are working with DevRel on documentation, this is the time to finish that work and update for any changes in vendor signals.

 Proceed to the “Prepare to Ship” stage in ChromeStatus; this will generate an [Intent to